Even after the Rams took a four-run lead in the top of the fifth inning against tiring Wildcats pitcher Kelsey Collins, Dallastown would not fold.

 "I am proud of the way they played.
 But we have done this a lot.
 We keep battling back and battling back," Deardorff said.
 "They just believe they can do it.
 They honestly believe they can score runs when they need to and they never give up."

-Fresh off Wednesday's dramatic 10-inning come-from-behind semifinal win over Central York, Dallastown (19-4) was poised for another comeback after the Rams (21-3)
+Fresh off Wednesday's dramatic 10-inning come-from-behind semifinal win over Central York, Dallastown (19-4) was poised for another comeback after the Rams (21-3) pushed across two runs in the top of the fifth.

 Sam Hartman walked, courtesy runner Jess Gates stole second and scored on a Kayla Merriman single, who went to second on the throw home.
 Merriman went to third on Amanda Jones' bad-hop single and scored when Jenna Eckenrode grounded out.